The Sarah Jane Adventures

 The Wedding Of Sarah Jane Smith by Gareth Roberts, directed by Joss Agnew

 Sarah Jane has a surprise for Luke: she's been secretly dating a man named Peter Dalton, and has accepted his proposal of marriage.
 Luke is delighted to see his mother so happy, but Clyde and Rani are suspicious -- especially when it turns out that nobody has lived in Peter's house for several weeks.
 They're unable to convince the others that anything is amiss, however, and the day of the wedding quickly arrives.
-But Peter does indeed harbour a dark secret: he is a pawn of the Trickster, and this time not even the Doctor may be in time to save Sarah Jane.
+But Peter does indeed harbour a dark secret: he is a pawn of the Trickster, and not even the arrival of the Doctor may be enough to spare Sarah Jane.

 The Eternity Trap